shawnohare/go-record/README.md

 # go-record
-A simple Record structure that simplifies access to values in composite maps.
+A lightweight Record structure that simplifies access to values in composite (nested) maps.

 ## Usage Examples